So what is GInvest?

 Something to note, though, is that the different investment categories require different amounts to start with.
 It’s true that you can invest as low as P50, but other categories (the international ones) have a minimum of P1,000 as a starter amount.

 What I did + a mini-review

 The minimum investment amount was really what got me interested.
 So I took the test and was told my risk appetite is moderately aggressive.
 I invested in the fund recommended for my risk appetite.

 I made an initial investment of P100 just to see how it goes.
 After the buy was confirmed, which took three days, I saw the P100 turned into P99~.
 After receiving another P100 in my GCash account, though, I thought I’d put it in again.

 So now, the total investment I made is P200 and my current fund is at P200.83.
 It’s not even a month since I started, though, so I’m keeping my hopes in check.

 I’m curious about the international funds (you can invest in Alphabet, Apple, etc.), but those require a bigger amount to shell out, so I’m holding off first.
-If I do get more funds on my GCash account (from our small business — though that’s seldom because we offer COD), I will split the amount between investing and saving in my GSave (CIMB) account to see which one yields better results.
+When I do get more funds on my GCash account (from our small business), I will split the amount between investing and saving in my GSave (CIMB) account to see which one yields better results.

-I don’t know much about yields, how much the provider charges for mediating/processing your investments and other measurements, so I can only comment on the platform.
-I think it’s a good initiative.
+But so far, I think the service is a good initiative.
 It’s incredibly easy to use; you can keep track of everything right at the tip of your fingers.

 My only advice for noobs like me is to research more on how to invest and watch people in the financial content space to learn more.
 Let’s take advantage of the accessibility but also enrich our knowledge about it first.